Zapper-fi/studio-docs/docs/tutorial/3-create-contracts-folder.md

 sidebar_position: 3
 ---

-# Create the Contracts folder
+# Add the Smart Contracts interface

-After you've created the definitions file, create a new folder called **Contracts**
+After you've created the definitions file, add the contracts ABIs to the folder called **Contracts**

 ## ABIs